Rustar Floating Restaurant

 The Rustar dhow located in Dubai, United Arab Emirates is a royal boat that can accommodate 400 passengers.
-At 51 m it has set the world record for the largest floating restaurant.
+At 51 m it holds the world record for the largest floating restaurant.

 The Rustar Dhow has three levels, a lower level which is used as a bar or dance floor (upon request), the middle level which is a dinner hall and the upper deck, which is an open air dinner deck.